newrelic/newrelic-lambda-tracer-java/README.md

 The New Relic Lambda Tracer is an OpenTracing [Tracer](https://opentracing.io/docs/overview/tracers/) implementation specifically designed to instrument Java-based AWS Lambda functions.
 The New Relic Lambda Tracer is intended to work in conjunction with the [AWS Lambda OpenTracing Java SDK](https://github.com/newrelic/java-aws-lambda).

-It generates the following data in AWS Cloudwatch logs which is then scraped by a [log ingestion Lambda function](https://docs.newrelic.com/docs/serverless-function-monitoring/aws-lambda-monitoring/get-started/enable-new-relic-monitoring-aws-lambda#stream-logs) and sent to New Relic's telemetry data platform:
+It generates the following data in AWS Cloudwatch logs which, is then scraped by a [log ingestion Lambda function](https://docs.newrelic.com/docs/serverless-function-monitoring/aws-lambda-monitoring/get-started/enable-new-relic-monitoring-aws-lambda#stream-logs) and sent to New Relic's telemetry data platform:

-- Span Events
+- Span events
-- Transaction Events
+- Transaction events
-- Error Events
+- Error events
-- Traced Errors
+- Traced errors

 Currently, the New Relic Lambda Tracer does not generate data types such as metrics or transaction traces.

 ## Installation

-Artifacts for the [New Relic OpenTracing AWS Lambda Tracer](https://search.maven.org/search?q=a:newrelic-java-lambda) and [AWS Lambda OpenTracing Java SDK](https://search.maven.org/search?q=a:java-aws-lambda) can be found on Maven Central.
+You can find artifacts for the [New Relic OpenTracing AWS Lambda Tracer](https://search.maven.org/search?q=a:newrelic-java-lambda) and [AWS Lambda OpenTracing Java SDK](https://search.maven.org/search?q=a:java-aws-lambda) on Maven Central.

-Below is an example showing how to add them as dependencies in your `build.gradle` file:
+The example below shows how to add them as dependencies in your `build.gradle` file:

 ```groovy
 dependencies {